Tools were table stakes

 The eval wasn't about the model.

-Every agent could use the tools, so that stopped being the useful question.
-The pass/fail line was whether the agent kept Archibus's boring rules intact after the visible tests stopped helping and the hidden checks started acting more like review.
+Every agent could use the tools.
+The useful question was whether it kept Archibus's boring rules intact after the visible tests ran out and hidden checks started behaving more like review.

 The first version was too easy.
-The agents edited files, ran checks, and passed the public tests, which felt useful for about a day.
-Then the score stopped meaning much.
-If every serious lane scores 8/8, the eval is mostly telling me the runner works and the examples are easy to satisfy; it is not telling me whether the agent understands the parts of the work that usually bite later.
+Agents edited files, ran checks, and passed the public tests.
+That felt useful for about a day.
+When every serious lane scored 8/8, the score mostly said the runner worked and the examples were easy.
+It said almost nothing about the rules that usually bite later.

 This started with Cursor Composer 2.5.
-I wanted to know whether it could replace or at least pressure the managed Archibot path for Archibus coding tasks, and the only honest way to answer that was to stop comparing chat output.
-I needed a harness that forced each agent to write code, run in a clean task copy, and survive a verifier that did not care how confident the final answer sounded.
+Could it replace, or at least pressure, the managed ArchiBot path for Archibus coding tasks?
+Comparing chat answers wouldn't tell me.
+The agent had to write code in a clean task copy and face a verifier that didn't care how confident its final message sounded.

-The harness used fresh task copies, deterministic verifiers, and sanitized Archibus-style fixtures.
-None of the tasks were customer systems; they were small, public-safe versions of work I already care about: Archibus metadata compared to SQL table definitions, AXVW view bindings, WebCentral runtime profiles, SQL safety checks, and WebCentral startup remediation plans.
+The harness made a fresh task copy for each run, used deterministic verifiers, and kept the fixtures sanitized.
+None of the tasks came from customer systems.
+They were small, public-safe versions of work I already deal with: comparing Archibus metadata to SQL table definitions, AXVW view bindings, WebCentral runtime profiles, SQL safety checks, and WebCentral startup remediation plans.

 A coding agent with tools is like a junior engineer with shell access.
 The shell access matters, but it does not mean they understand your production rules.